dgryski/go-perfbook/performance.md

 * Reusing HTTP connections...
 * ....
 * rand.Int() and friends are 1) mutex protected and 2) expensive to create
-  - consider alternate random number generation
+  - consider alternate random number generation (go-pcgr, xorshift)

 ## Unsafe
 * And all the dangers that go with it